Updated: Aug 14

 In previous articles, we covered a list of local food in the old town of Malacca.
-In this post, we take a walk outside of Jonker Street and check out more eating places in close proximity.
+In this post, we take a walk outside of Jonker Street, or the old town, and check out more eating places in close proximity.

 1. Nancy's Kitchen

 Nancy's Kitchen is a popular restaurant that serves authentic Peranakan food.
 You can try their popular appetiser Top Hats (pai tee) and few dishes including non-spicy fried egg cincalok (fermented shrimps), spicy chicken candlenut (one of their signature dishes), steamed fish paste (otak-otak), water spinach, chicken in tamarind, etc (we tried these in two visits).

 These pai tee (above) are called "Top Hats" due to the crispy cups looking like inverted Englishmen's top hats.

 A sumptuous Peranakan meal at Nancy's.
 Nancy's Kitchen also serves popiah (spring rolls), nyonya cendol and nyonya cakes, which are great options for afternoon tea.

 For those who have not been to Melaka in recent years, Nancy's Kitchen had moved to its current location at Taman Kota Laksamana since September 2015.
 It's just a short walk from Jonker Walk.